Hayley-Woodhouse/milestone-2-project/README.md

 ## 1.1 User Stories

+### Gamer's user stories

--	I want to be able to have easy access and a clear understanding of the game.
+1. I want to be able to have easy access and a clear          understanding of the game.

--	I want to be able to record and review my scores and compare them against other users.
+2. I want to be able to record and review my scores and compare them against other users.

--	I want to have a difficultly leave to better my gaming performance.
+3. I want to be able to change the difficultly level to better my gaming performance.

--	I want to the game to be available on all devices so that the game can be played on the bus/train/waiting room etc.
+4. I want the game to be available on all devices so that the game can be played on the bus/train/waiting room etc.

--	I want a simple design that is easily readable and not overwhelming.
+5. I want a simple design and layout that is easy to navigate and not overwhelming.

--	I want clear and concise rules of the game.
+6. I want clear and concise rules of the game.

--	I don’t want a scrolling screen as this makes usability difficult and directly impacts the gaming performance.
+7. I don’t want a scrolling screen as this makes usability difficult and directly impacts the gaming performance.

 [Back to top](#contents)